Skip to content

 ctx.Version() // TerraCi version string

-ctx.Reports() // shared report registry for plugin communication
+ctx.Reports() // shared ci.ReportStore for plugin artifacts and reports

 Building